jlleongarcia/jlleongarcia/content/blog/ai-helpers-aissistant.md

 I explained the process at [this blog post](https://jalcocert.github.io/JAlcocerT/summarize-yt-videos/)

-And now have been testing a little bit more the GroqAPI.
+And now have been testing a little bit more the `GroqAPI`.

 Of course there are new models: LLaMa3.1's and LLaMa 3.2's